guoguolong/bootjs/README.md

 ### Start boojs server and access page.

-Enter project folder and run
+Enter project folder then run
 >node app.js

-Go to your browser and input http://localhost:5000, you will got a page display 'Hello bootjs' on it.
+Go to browser and input http://localhost:5000, you will got a page that show 'Hello bootjs'.